travel-intelligence/ti-auth.js/README.md

   app.import('path/to/your/ti-auth.js');
   ```

-2. Use Ember-CLI to Create an initializer for ti-auth:
+2. Use Ember-CLI to create an initializer for ti-auth:

     ```sh
     $ ember generate initializer ti-auth